Terms and Conditions for all programmes except Online Accelerated Pre-Masters Programme

 If there are not sufficient applicants either to make a programme viable or to deliver a quality student experience, we may cancel or withdraw a programme.
 If you receive an offer for a programme and we discontinue or withdraw that programme prior to your registration at the Centre, we will notify you as soon as possible and you will be given the opportunity to either change your programme of study or withdraw from the Centre.
 In such circumstances you will be eligible for a full refund of any fees paid to us.
 Please also be aware that certain programmes are extremely popular and have limited spaces available, therefore it is important that you confirm your place as soon as possible after receiving an offer.
-Failure to do so may result in your being unable to register on your chosen programme and you may be offered an alternative course of study.
+Failure to do so may result in your being unable to register on your chosen programme and you may be offered an alternative programme of study.

-Should you be successful in progressing to a University undergraduate programme, an amount equivalent to 15% of that programme’s first year’s tuition fees will be payable by you to us as a programme preparation fee.
-At the same time, you will be entitled to receive a 15% discount from the University in respect of the first year’s fees of the undergraduate programme.
+Should you be successful in progressing to a University programme, an amount equivalent to 15% of that programme’s first year’s tuition fees will be payable by you to us as a programme preparation fee.
+At the same time, you will be entitled to receive a 15% discount from the University in respect of its first year’s fees.
 The relevant University programme preparation fees will be payable through your first year’s University tuition fees.

-Acceptance on a Programme is subject to students meeting the defined entry requirements and the Centre’s criteria for English Language proficiency.
+Acceptance on a programme is subject to students meeting the defined entry requirements and the Centre’s criteria for English Language proficiency.

-Students are accepted into the Centre on the strict understanding that progression through the course is conditional upon satisfactory and required attendance and successful attainment of prescribed performance targets as outlined to you at the beginning of your course.
+Students are accepted into the Centre on the strict understanding that progression through the programme is conditional upon satisfactory and required attendance and successful attainment of prescribed performance targets as outlined to you at the beginning of your programme.
 Students are formally assessed at least twice a year.
 The assessment will take into consideration:

 Students who do not meet the attainment criteria will not be allowed to proceed with their original programme, but may be offered an alternative programme or invited to withdraw from the Centre.

 All students’ English and numeracy skills will be tested on arrival.
 If your results differ materially from those in your home country, for example as a result of not having been tested for a long time the Centre may discuss an alternative study plan more appropriate to your English and numeracy level.
-We would rather you succeed on an appropriate study programme than struggle on a course beyond your levels of English and numeracy.
+We would rather you succeed on an appropriate study programme than struggle on a programme beyond your levels of English and numeracy.

 We strongly recommend that all students have appropriate accident and medical insurance for the duration of their study in the UK.
-Depending on the policy, insurance may cover otherwise non-refundable course fees in the event of cancellation.
+Depending on the policy, insurance may cover otherwise non-refundable programme fees in the event of cancellation.
 You may either take out our StudyCare Insurance Plus policy or cover with an alternative provider.
-Further information about StudyCare Insurance Plus can be found at the following link: https://www.studygroup.com/land/studycare.
+Further information about StudyCare Insurance Plus Policy can be found at the following link: http://www.studygroup.com/land/studycare.
 Cover under the StudyCare Insurance Plus policy will not commence until the insurance fees have been paid in full.
-Should you cancel your course, you will also need to notify us that you wish to cancel your insurance policy.
+Should you cancel your programme, you will also need to notify us that you wish to cancel your insurance policy.

 While the Centre takes all reasonable precautions to ensure the safety and security of students on campus we cannot accept responsibility for loss or damage to students’ personal property.
 All students are, therefore, strongly advised to take out a contents insurance policy.

-Once you have commenced your programme (or after the expiry of the Trial Period mentioned above, if applicable), a minimum of one term’s notice (in writing) is required to withdraw from the Centre, whether or not you continue to attend lessons.
+Once you have commenced your programme (or after the expiry of the Trial Period mentioned above, if applicable), a minimum of one semester’s notice in writing is required to withdraw from your programme, whether or not you continue to attend lessons.
 Please refer to our UK EU In-Flight and Post-Arrival Refund Policy at the following link:

 Notice of withdrawal must be given in writing or by email to the Centre Head and is effective from the date it is received.
 You may use the following link:

-Payment can be made to the Centre using a number of payment options via our PayOnline platform.
+Payment can be made to the Centre using a number of payment options via our payment platform.
 Access to this platform can be found on the How to Pay page using your unique student access code.

 Please note that we are NOT able to accept cash payments for fees.
-Cash payments may only be made to cover sundry charges that may arise during your course of study.
+Cash payments may only be made to cover sundry charges that may arise during your programme.